madetech/handbook/guides/security/BYOD.md

 Turning off your device to ensure disk encryption is enabled is important if your device will be unattended.
 This could include when inside a backpack or carrying case when travelling, as those can be lost or stolen

-### Store data in Made Tech tools
+### Store data in Made Tech cloud services
-Made Tech data should be stored in Made Tech tools.
+Company proprietary data should be stored in Made Tech tools.
 Check what your team is using.

-Sensitive data (personal information for example user research, or commercial information for example contracts) can be stored on the Google Team Drive for your team, unless the data subject or owner has requested that the data does not go ‘off-shore’ (where data is processed or stored outside of the UK) for example, to the US.

-Regardless of where it’s stored, you should ensure data is appropriately secured and backed up.
-Made Tech’s G-Suite is backed up automatically, but data on your laptop is not.
+Do not store data locally on your device, ensure it's synced to the relevant cloud service.

-If you can’t work on a Made Tech tool, make a local copy instead.
-Make sure you update the Made Tech tool version when possible, and then delete your local copy in a way that the files can’t be recovered.
+If you are working offline and cannot access the cloud service, you can make a temporary local copy.
+Make sure you update the version stored in the cloud service as soon as possible, and then delete your local copy in a way that the files can’t be recovered.

 ### Delete/erase data properly
-When Made Tech data is no longer required it should be securely erased so it cannot be recovered.
+When company proprietary data is no longer required it should be securely erased so it cannot be recovered.
 This must be completed for any data that is personal or sensitive in any other way - such as credentials or contracts.

 If the data storage in which the data resides is encrypted, usually destroying the decryption passphrase is sufficient to render the data unreadable.